contactambikaofficial-design/Data_skills-Portfolio/README.md

 - Used **Python**, **Pandas**, and **Matplotlib** to clean and visualize data, trends through charts .

  ##  Week 1 – Data Fundamentals and Excel for Analysis
+This week focused on building a strong foundation in **data handling, organization, and basic analysis** using **Microsoft Excel** — one of the most essential tools for any data professional.

 ###  Overview
-This week focused on building a strong foundation in **data handling, organization, and basic analysis** using **Microsoft Excel** — one of the most essential tools for any data professional.
+Learned the basics of data handling and organization using Microsoft Excel.
+Focused on functions, pivot tables, and basic statistical analysis to summarize and interpret datasets efficiently.

 ###  Key Learnings
 - Understanding **data types**, **formats**, and **data organization principles**